ashlotl/engineengine/README.md

 # Engine Engine
 _This is the repository for engineengine development.
-In the future, refer to the branch "template" to see how to format your engineengine workspace and utilize scraps._
+To make your own engineengine project, see tutorials (_ link pending _)._

 ### **What is it?**
 EngineEngine is an engine to make engines.
 Recompile crates, or "scraps" at runtime and relink them to create an asynchronously executed web (see SynchronizationGraph _(link pending)_) of user-defined behavior (see RunLoops _(link pending)_).
 Even concurrent access to shared state can and should be managed through the synchronization graph.